Why your shaving cream is watery and what to do about it?

 • The Ingredients Of Barbasol Original Thick & Rich Shaving Cream

-The cream contains several ingredients, including water, stearic acid, triethanolamine, isobutane, laureth-23, sodium lauryl sulfate, propane, and fragrance, all of which contribute to its thick texture and distinct scent.
+The cream contains several ingredients, including water, stearic acid, triethanolamine, isobutane, laureth-23, sodium lauryl sulfate, propane, and fragrance, all contributing to its thick texture and distinct scent.

 • Warnings & Precautions

-When handling Barbasols cream can, there are several precautions to observe.
+When handling Barbasols cream, there are several precautions to observe.
 Ensure the can is not punctured or incinerated.
 Additionally, avoid heating the can or storing it at temperatures above 110F.
-Also, keep the product out of the reach of children, protect it from prolonged water exposure, and dispose if rust forms on the can.
+Also, keep the product out of the reach of children, protect it from prolonged water exposure, and dispose of it if rust forms on the can.

 • Availability of Barbasol Original Thick & Rich Shaving Cream

 The availability of Barbasol Original Thick & Rich Shaving Cream may vary depending on the retailer.
-It is always advised to check local availability and prices before making a purchase.
+It is always advised to check local availability and prices before purchasing.

 Lastly, for more shaving tips and insights, you might want to check this non-commercial site on shaving provided by Texas A&M University here.